cmiski/Divine-Intellect/README.md

 # Divine-Intellect

-For the script/.exe to run you need to (assuming you are on windows os)
+For the script/.exe to run you need to (assuming you are on windows os):
   1) press win+r
   2) type "shell:startup"
 this will open the startup folder easily